 Winter Park delights with its old world charm

-Described by some as a small New England village with a European flavor, quaint shops and exquisite restaurants, Winter Park is as beautiful as it is unique.
+Whether you are relocating, moving or already living in Winter Park, Florida you will find a small New England village with a European flavor, quaint shops and exquisite restaurants, Winter Park is as beautiful as it is unique.
 Located just three miles north of Orlando in Orange County, the city of Winter Park is nine-square miles with more than 28,000 residents.
 It is known for its Old World charm, elegant homes, quaint bricked streets, extensive tree canopy, first-class shopping and dining experiences, world-class museums, and highly-rated schools.

 With its rich heritage, strong sense of community, vast parks system, diverse economic base, and beautiful chain of lakes, the city provides a high quality of life to both its residents and visitors alike.

 Originally developed as a winter resort for wealthy Northerners seeking refuge from the harsh winters, Winter Park was named by its founders, Loring Chase and Oliver Chapman in 1881.
 In 1887 the town’s 613 permanent residents voted to incorporate.

 It is not only known for its abundance of upscale shopping and unique restaurants, but also its historic Hannibal Square district, Winter Park Village and nationally-ranked schools which include Winter Park High School, Rollins College and Valencia College.
 With five museums including AlbinPolasek Museum & Sculpture Gardens, The Charles Hosmer Morse Museum of American Art, Cornell Fine Arts Museum at Rollins College, Hannibal Square Heritage Center, and Winter Park Historical Museum, the city is a Mecca for those interested in world-class art and rich, cultural experiences.